 When not riding:

-I’m the principal author of the GPS Mapping Software, TopoFusion, a company I’ve purposefully kept small and sustainable.
+I’m the main person behind TopoFusion, which produces GPS mapping software for Windows.
+It’s a company I’ve purposefully kept small and sustainable.
 Simply put, I love my company and my software.

 Thanks for reading.

-picture from the Grand Canyon hike/bike during 7 day traversal of the Arizona trail
+picture from the Grand Canyon hike/bike during a 7 day traversal of the Arizona trail

 Contact